Minnesota Family Investment Program: Teen Parent Project

 • Sessions will be held in two locations, Twin Cities Metro and Greater Minnesota

-• Childcare will be provided
+• Childcare will be provided for in-person sessions

 • Participants will be compensated for their time and insights